verbb/formie/docs/guides/integrations/building-an-email-marketing-integration-from-scratch.md

-# Building an Email Marketing integration from scratch
+# Building an Email Marketing Integration from Scratch

 Formie ships with dozens of email marketing integrations — Mailchimp, Campaign Monitor, Klaviyo, and more — but you can register your own when your provider is not covered out of the box.
 This walkthrough builds a list-and-mapping integration from a Craft module: connect with an API key, let editors pick a list per form, map fields, and subscribe contacts when someone submits.